If you like your meals served with a healthy helping of postcard-perfect views, these restaurants fit the bill.

-Aria, Sydney CBD
+Aria, Sydney city centre

 Aria is known both for its gobsmacking views of the Sydney Opera House, Sydney Harbour Bridge and Sydney Harbour, and for its flexible menu.
 If you don't feel like a degustation dinner, you can mix and match plates of various sizes, from shelled Pacific oysters with keriberry and beach banana, to Iberico jamon with white beetroot, macadamia and salt bush.